FabienTregan/TheOldManGlitch/readme.md

 ## 03 129 X SPECIALs

+> Once we have reached some random data like we did, we can hope to corrupt more things.
+As an example here, it might have been the case that, when trying to decompress the picture of the glitched Pokémon, the code writes interesting values at interesting places.
+Unfortunately this is not the case.
+>
-> In Pokémon we have the Pokédex, which is a list of all the Pokémons types I have encountered or captured.
+> In Pokémon we have the Pokédex, which is a list of all the Pokémons types we encountered or captured.

   Show it